Junelin2333/TGNet/README.md

-# TGNet
-# Image Semantic Segmentation Based on Graph Convolution Nerual Network
+# TGNet: Image Semantic Segmentation Based on Graph Convolution Nerual Network

 ## TGNet and TGModule(A GCN Module, based on GloRe)